Westerline/Batch/README.md

 # Batch Tools Repository

-* This repository is a collection of tool-oriented batch scripts.
-These tools are meant to perform one or two simple tasks.
-For more complex sequences, you can mix and match tools.
+* This repository is a collection of example code for creating batch scripts.
+Any scripts which use CMD-based tools can be found in my PowerShell repository.

 ## Getting Started

-* Download the repository and unzip the files to your preferred destination.
-For more complex sequences, create a caller script with any proprietary data you require.
-Then call the tools you need for your task.
-Mix and match the tools you use to tackle different tasks.
+* Download the repository and copy/paste the required code.

 ### Prerequisites